asadlaghari1/admob-ads/README.md

 # admob-ads
-Kindly don't change anything its use for admob app-ads.txt file hosting
+Kindly don't change anything. its use for admob app-ads.txt file hosting. if you change in this repository this may effect on your admob earning.